digitaltrails/vdu_controls/README.md

 day respectively.
-Some modern types of NVRAM have upper limits that are for practical purposes unlimited, but the level of uptake of such technologies by the manufacturers is unknown (brighter back-lights, along with scene and gaming options would seem to require increased durability).
+Some modern types of NVRAM have upper limits that are for practical purposes unlimited, but the level of uptake of such technologies by the manufacturers is unknown (brighter back-lights, along with scene and gaming options, would appear to require increased durability).

 In respect to exhausting NVRAM, I can confirm that a vintage-2010 VDU, used